 Your online reputation is represented by what the internet says about you.
 Businesses with a positive online reputation can cash in on this “good publicity”, while those with a negative reputation may see their bottom line suffer.
 Managing your online reputation effectively, requires a strategy to establish yourself as an authoritative and credible resource in your industry.
 It is a deliberate move to provide the best, most positive, most relevant, and most useful results about your business at the top of a search engine result page.
 It’s positively influencing the impression prospective clients make about you when they search for you online.

 The best strategy a company can employ is to manage its online reputation right from the beginning.
 However, some companies have to fight a negative onslaught after a scandal emerges, or fight negative or biased rumors that can spread online.
-No matter the case, here’s 20 tips to manage your online reputation, and bring your name back from the brink.
+No matter the case, here are 20 tips to manage your online reputation, and bring your name back from the brink.

 1. Secure Your Brand Name